Model Reference Adaptive Control For Gust Load Allevation of Nonlinear Aeroelastic: Acknowledgements

 \section{Acknowledgements}

 This work was supported by EPSRC grant EP/I014594/1 (Nonlinear Flexibility Effects on Flight Dynamics and Control of Next-Generation Aircraft).
-The authors acknowledge Dr.\ H.\ Hesse and Dr.\ Y.\ Wang for assistance with the nonlinear beam code.
+The authors are grateful to Prof.\ A.\ Da Ronch and Prof.\ K.J.\ Badcock for their valuable guidance on flight dynamics modelling.